wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		  |`node {}` |  `pipeline { }` |
 		  | Groovy-based DSL | Specifically designed for configuring Jenkins projects as code |
 	- What are the four different parameters to specify an agent in Jenkins? #flaschard
-		- any: Run on the
+		- any: Run on the first available system
 		- label
 		- docker
 		- none